 But Microsoft was a believer early on.
 In fact, even though Apple was dominating the tablet sales, Microsoft realized that there was a huge market for professional tablets, and so the Surface Pro was born.

-The reason to buy Microsoft should be pretty obvious: The Surface Pro 4 is powered by an entire desktop OS, Windows 10.
+The reason to buy Microsoft should be pretty apparent: the Surface Pro 4 is powered by an entire desktop OS, Windows 10.

 The Pro 4 was literally built to be a 2-in-1, whereas the Pro is really just a tablet, which makes it far more capable than any iOS device.